Karonga District

 Karonga is a district in the Northern Region of Malawi.
 The district covers an area of 3,355 km.² and has a population of 365,028.
-It is a border district between Malawi and Tanzania, mainly occupied by the Tumbuka and Nkhonde tribes.
-Other tribes include Henga tribe (mainly occupying the southern part).
+It is a border district between Malawi and Tanzania's Mbeya Region's Kyela District.
+Chitumbuka is the major language spoken in the district and is also the second language of several other ethnic groups in the district such as the Ngonde people, among others.
+The majority of the population are mainly the Tumbuka people and a few Ngonde people (migrants from Tanzania).

-Karonga District is the main border from Tanzania into Malawi, and the chief town is Karonga Boma.
+Karonga District is the main border from Tanzania into Malawi, and the capital is Karonga.
+The district shares internal boundary with Rumphi District in the South and Chitipa District to the North.

 Economics

 Over the last few years, there has been much development in the region due to the discovery of uranium at the Kayelekera mine, which officially opened in 2009, and many of the previously gravelled roads have been laid with tarmac.

 Tourism

 There are many hotels and guesthouses in Karonga, along the shore of Lake Malawi.
 There is a museum - Karonga museum, at the Karonga centre which attracts more visitors and is located near Karonga ESCOM Office.

 Government and administrative divisions

 There are five National Assembly constituencies in Karonga: